CyberHusky/MPU6050_bluetooth_Arduino/README.md

 The bluetooth modules should automaticly connected to each other!

 ## Installing code to slave bluetooth
-Connect MPU6050, slave bluetooth and battery to Arduino and install slave bluetooth
+Connect MPU6050, slave bluetooth and battery (or USB cable) to Arduino and install slave bluetooth code:
 ```
 sketch_bluetooth_slave.ino
 ```